cfengine/core/HACKING.md

 in order to make it to the first minor release.

-Top reasons pull-requests are rejected or delayed
+Pull Requests
 -------------------------------------------------

+### Top reasons pull-requests are rejected or delayed

 * Code does not follow style guidlines.
 See [Coding Style](#coding-style).